lghenk/MA-Expanding-Space/README.md

 # Expanding Space Project

 This is a game made for a school assignment called "Expanding Space" we made this game in Unity.
+Also ignore the contributions page.
+We made this project in unity using unity collaborate so all our commits are not shown here.

 The controls of the game are:
 - WASD : Walking